-Krista Walker is the adviser of the Treasures staff at Pleasant Valley High School in Jacksonville, AL. Minoring in graphic arts and layout, she has more than 10 years experience in professional photography while working with the Anniston Star shooting college football games, NASCAR races, politics, and lifestyle photos.
+Krista Larkin is the adviser of the Treasures staff at Pleasant Valley High School in Jacksonville, AL. Minoring in graphic arts and layout, she has more than 10 years experience in professional photography while working with the Anniston Star shooting college football games, NASCAR races, politics, and lifestyle photos.
 A Jacksonville State University Teacher Hall of Fame State Finalist, Krista’s passion is to combine teaching and photography so that others can practice the art of photography and become more creative with their skills at their own schools.

 Krista will be teaching the Photojournalism series.